1973–74 San Diego Conquistadors season: November 1973

 The Conquistadors took a 3–5 record into November.
 On November 1 the Q's and Tams met again, this time in Memphis, and the Conquistadors repeated as victors, 103–100, in front of 6,273 fans.
-The following night in Salt Lake City the Conquistadors took their improved 4–5 record into the Salt Palace in front of 7,168 fans but lost to the Stars 126–110.
+The following night in Salt Lake City had the Conquistadors take their improved 4–5 record into the Salt Palace in front of 7,168 fans, but lost to the Stars 126–110.

 November 6 saw the Q's on the road at Denver, losing 110–104 to the Rockets before a crowd of 2,058.
 The following night in San Antonio the Conquistadors managed only 9 points in the entire first quarter against the Spurs.
 A furious comeback led by Bo Lamar's 34 points made for a tight game but the Q's could not overcome their terrible first quarter and lost 105–104 in front of 7,101 fans.
-That same day, November 7, brought bad news for the franchise: a ballot initiative to fund team owner Leonard Bloom's proposed 20,000 seat arena was defeated by the electorate.
-19,000 ballots were cast in the referendum and the proposal lost by only 294 votes.
+That same day, November 7, brought bad news for the franchise: a ballot initiative to fund team owner Leonard Bloom's proposed 20,000-seat arena was defeated by the electorate.
+19,000 ballots were cast in the referendum, and the proposal lost by only 294 votes.
 As a result, attendance problems, which already were bad because the Q's were forced to play in tiny Golden Hall (3,200 seats) instead of in the San Diego Sports Arena, became worse as rumors swirled that the Conquistadors would move to Los Angeles at the end of the season.
 The league did, in fact, on November 10 order Bloom to begin investigating such a move.

 The Q's next took the court on November 10, facing the New York Nets in San Diego.
 Julius Erving scored 35 points for the Nets but the Q's prevailed 107–105 in front of 2,369 fans.
 The following night the Q's took their home court again, with only 1,422 in attendance, and eked out a narrow 102–101 victory against the Indiana Pacers to bring their season record to 6–8.